jmtrappier/openproject-mcp-server/README.md

 **Important Notes**:
 - Use the full absolute path to the `run_server.py` script for Option 1
 - Ensure the Docker container is running before using Option 2
-- Update the OPENPROJECT_URL to match your OpenProject instance port
+- OPENPROJECT_URL should point to your OpenProject instance (typically port 8080)
+- MCP server URL (port 39127) is configured separately in the transport URL

 ### Usage Examples